phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_lr.md

 	simulate({method=>"ssa", t_end=>1, n_steps=>100})
 ~~~

-**STOP:** Based on your results from calculating by hand, predict how would the concentrations change.
+**STOP:** Based on our results from calculating steady-state concentration by hand in the main text, predict how the concentrations will change and what the equilibrium concentrations will be.
 {: .notice--primary}

+## Running our simulation

-Go to `Simulation` at the right side of the Contact Map button and click `Run`.
+We are now ready to run our simulation.
+To do so, visit `Simulation` at the right side of the contact map and click `Run`.
 You can visualize your `.gdat` data.

-What do you predict to be the concentration of `L(t!l).T(l!l)` after 1 hour?

-If you are interested, a more detailed tutorial on BioNetGen modeling can be found [here](http://comet.lehman.cuny.edu/griffeth/BioNetGenTutorialFromBioNetWiki.pdf).
+Is the result you obtain what you expected?
+In the main text, we will return to this question and then learn more about the details of bacterial chemotaxis in order to expand our BioNetGen model into one that fully reflects these details.

 [^Li2004]: Li M, Hazelbauer GL.
 2004.
-Cellular stoichimetry of the components of the chemotaxis signaling complex.
+Cellular stoichiometry of the components of the chemotaxis signaling complex.
 Journal of Bacteriology.
 [Available online](https://jb.asm.org/content/186/12/3687)

 [^Stock1991]: Stock J, Lukat GS.
 1991.
 Intracellular signal transduction networks.
 Annual Review of Biophysics and Biophysical Chemistry.
 [Available online](https://www.annualreviews.org/doi/abs/10.1146/annurev.bb.20.060191.000545)